 A colourful palette of youthful creativity, brisk wonder, friendly coexistence and solidarity, a joy for life and responsibility – this is how I see St. Stanislav's Institution.

 St. Stanislav's Institution is a cultural and educational establishment which consists of 6 schools: Diocesan Classical Gymnasium, Jeglič Student Home, Alojzij Šuštar Primary School, Good Shepherd Kindergarten, Music School of St. Stanislav’s Institution, and J. F. Gnidovec Residence Hall.
-The Slovene Home hosts exhibitions.
+Stane Kregar Gallery and The Slovene Home host exhibitions.

 It was established in 1901 by the Diocese of Ljubljana, Slovenia.
 After the end of World War II the Institution was officially closed, until classes began again in 1993.

-Presently it educates a total of 1485 students.
+Presently it educates a total of about 1500 students.

 The central building has 21.000 m2 of usable space.
 It is 142 m long and 92 m wide.
 The new building of the primary school and kindergarten was designed next to the central building and was opened in 2014.
 Its interior surface area measures 10.270 m2.